5. List owner can't post to list

 I'm the list owner but I can't post to the list!
 Why not?

-Ensure that the address from which you are posting is either listed in the list header as an Owner=, or that the address is subscribed to the list with posting privileges (e.g., the subscription is not set to NOPOST or REVIEW).
-Note that your mail client or your outbound server may be changing your From: address slightly, which would prevent LISTSERV from identifying your mail as coming from the Owner= or subscribed address.
+Note that in some cases, your mail client or your outbound server may be changing your From: address slightly, which would prevent LISTSERV from identifying your mail as coming from the Owner= or subscribed address.
 The best thing to do in a case like this is to ask the LISTSERV maintainer to check the LISTSERV system logs to see what happened when your posting arrived.

 On my non-public list, I use (for instance) a Hotmail account as my Owner= address, and the Hotmail address is subscribed to the list and I get mail and can post just fine from that address.
 But I don't want to post from my list owner address, I want to post from my school address so that people don't think I'm the list owner.
 But I can't post from that address!
 Why can't I post?
 I'm the list owner!